Please make an appointment for bootfitting.

 These are injuries that occurred to adults at a resort, primarily on alpine bindings.
 As you can see, knee injuries are still a problem with ordinary alpine bindings.
 Tibia fractures, now at around 1.3% prevalence, did not make the top 10 list.
 Years of biomechanical research and corresponding binding design drastically improved the incidence of that type of injury.
 That engineering work has since been integrated into various national and international standards.

-For now, I am happy to report that we accomplished our original goal of this biomechanical testing, which was to help skiers find a binding that may be most appropriate for them.
+For now, I am happy to report that we accomplished our original goal of this biomechanical testing, which was to help skiers find a binding that is appropriate for them.
 With over 1000 release tests performed on a half-dozen models, we are more confident in guiding folks into bindings based on their size, skier type, and intended use.

 I also programmed a release calculator with this notion.
 Reliable information about the release of tech binding models is especially useful in the skimo world, since many endurance athletes are taking up racing without a strong skiing background — but to compete near the top, they need a foreign binding with undisclosed release mechanics.